CSS pseudo-elements a Ridiculously Simple Explanation

 ::first-letter - CSS pseudo-element applies styles to the first letter of the first line of a block-level element, but only when not preceded by other content (such as images or inline tables).

 To rephrase the above, this pseudo-element lets you style the first letter of the first line of the element you select.
-This only happens on elements that are categorized as block-level elements check that link out for a list of block level elements.
+This only happens on elements that are categorized as lock-level elements check that link out for a list of block level elements.

 As a result, we can use this pseudo-element to make awesome drop caps for our paragraphs, see the example below.